-It should be noted that long-term projections of the size and age composition of the population are subject to considerable uncertainty, and that the estimates presented here should be seen as lower bounds of the prospects for the next decades.
+^{2.} It should be noted that long-term projections of the size and age composition of the population are subject to considerable uncertainty, and that the estimates presented here are lower bounds of the prospects for the next decades.

-^{2.} Ratio of population aged 65 and above per hundred population aged 15 to 64.
+^{3.} Ratio of population aged 65 and above per hundred population aged 15 to 64.